rcgray/free-genai-bootcamp-2025/lang-portal/docs/Game-Kanji-Snake.md

 ## Technical Implementation

 ### Framework and Libraries
-- Built with TypeScript and Photon game engine
+- Built with TypeScript and Phaser game engine
 - React integration for UI elements
 - Shared API client for backend communication